-What is bad debt and good debt?
+What is good debt and bad debt?

 Compare what you earn, owe and spend

-If you consolidate loans into one payment, it may also be easier to manage because you’ll potentially only need to make one repayment rather than having to juggle several.
+If you roll your loans into one, it may also be easier to manage because you’ll potentially only need to make one repayment rather than having to juggle several.

 Pay your debts on time

-When you’re making repayments, you typically get two options: to pay the full amount that you owe, or to pay the minimum amount owing.
+When you’re making repayments, you typically get two options - to pay the full amount that you owe, or to pay the minimum amount owing.